 Sometimes, a simple change in your surroundings is all it takes to invite more, not less, of the sleep she needs.

 Make sure that any activities before sleep is calm and soothing.
-Draw the curtains and turn on white noise to prevent sounds and bright lights from startling her.
+Draw blackout curtains and turn on a white noise machine to prevent sounds and bright lights from startling her.
 Before bedtime, turn bath time into a relaxing activity.

 A soothing environment extends to how we behave as well.
 I would feel frustrated as I rocked my baby because he wouldn’t go to sleep already.
 I later realized how silly it was for me to expect him to fall asleep when I was so upset—not exactly a calm experience for him.

 Instead, reset your own mood and stay calm, even when things don’t go according to plan.
-This will help your baby remain calm and secure and readier to fall asleep.
+This can help your baby remain calm and secure and readier to fall asleep.